Federal agency

 Granted breakthrough device designations and approved first non-invasive spinal cord stimulator

-For decades, blood pressure instability has silently debilitated people with spinal cord injuries—78% of those with cervical injuries experience dangerous drops when sitting upright, yet only 28% receive treatment that actually works.
-ONWARD Medical just enrolled the first participant in a pivotal trial testing whether an implanted spinal cord stimulator can solve this problem by restoring the autonomic signals that paralysis disrupts.
+Blood pressure instability has long burdened people with spinal cord injuries.
+Among those with cervical injuries, 78% experience dangerous drops when sitting upright, yet only 28% receive effective treatment.
+ONWARD Medical just enrolled the first participant in a trial testing whether an implanted spinal cord stimulator can restore the autonomic signals that paralysis disrupts.

 Approving new breast cancer treatments at accelerated pace